 · MAP = Measures of Academic Progress

 · Computer-based and Common Core aligned

 · Provides detailed information a child’s specific skill levels in reading and math

-· Given 3 times per year (Fall, Winter and Spring) to monitor student progress
+· Given once time per year in the Spring to monitor student progress

 · Results are reported using a RIT scale (see below)

 · Named after its creator Danish Mathematician Georg Rach (Rasch unIT)